Survey for people living with dementia and carers

-We are pleased to announce that McGill University of Montreal, Canada has been commissioned to deliver the next two editions of the World Alzheimer Report on the crucial and inter-related topics of Diagnosis (2021) and Post Diagnostic Support (2022).
+We are pleased that McGill University of Montreal, Canada has been commissioned to deliver the next two editions of the World Alzheimer Report on the crucial and inter-related topics of Diagnosis (2021) and Post Diagnostic Support (2022).

-This initiative will be overseen by the McGill University Research Centre in Studies in Aging and the McGill Faculty of Medicine and Health Sciences, specifically the Division of Geriatric Medicine and the Dementia Education Program, supported by the Office of Education Technology and Online Learning at the Steinberg Centre for Simulation and Interactive Learning.
+This report will be overseen by the McGill University Research Centre in Studies in Aging and the McGill Faculty of Medicine and Health Sciences, specifically the Division of Geriatric Medicine and the Dementia Education Program, supported by the Office of Education Technology and Online Learning at the Steinberg Centre for Simulation and Interactive Learning.
 Together, they are leading complementary initiatives devoted to prevention, diagnostics, management, education, knowledge dissemination and support for care partners.

 Chris Lynch, ADI’s Deputy CEO and Director of Policy, Communications & Publications said: “We are delighted to be working with such a dynamic and experienced team at McGill.”